I overhauled my old recipe system, and show you how to organize recipes in a binder to make things super simple for meal planning!

 For starters, here's the DIY recipe binder supplies I used:

-• Two Binders: One to fill with recipes-to-try, and one to fill with your treasured, to-keep recipes.
+- Two Binders: One to fill with recipes to try, and one to fill with your treasured, to-keep recipes.
 I chose binders that open flat, for ease of use.
 I also chose binders with several pockets inside of them (if I know anything about myself, it’s that I always need a little extra storage space for papers).
 Finally, my binders each hold at least 650 sheets, giving me plenty of room to grow with this system (always good to think ahead so that you don’t find yourself buying all new stuff just a year or two later to let you grow – I’ve been there, before!).

-• Two Sets of Extra-Wide Dividers: I’m not messing around anymore with dividers that I can’t see from unwieldy, random magazine pages and sheet protectors.
+- Two Sets of Extra-Wide Dividers: I’m not messing around anymore with dividers that I can’t see from unwieldy, random magazine pages and sheet protectors.
 It’s just too annoying.
 That’s why I’ve upgraded to extra-wide divider tabs with folders, to clearly see what section I need to get to.
 These make great recipe binder dividers because you can store that random, half-page tear-out, and you can also erase what you've written, and write new categories (so they can grow with my needs).

-• Meal Planning Page: I’ve also created a one-sheet meal planning printable for you (and me!) to use in my binder.
+- Meal Planning Page: I’ve also created a one-sheet meal planning printable for you (and me!) to use in my binder.
 I’ll explain more about this, below.

-• Evernote App: To quickly scan/capture, and clip recipes from either cookbooks at the library, or recipes I find around the internet.
+- Evernote App: To quickly scan/capture, and clip recipes from either cookbooks at the library, or recipes I find around the internet.
 Here's where you can download this for free.

-• Sheet Protectors: A set of standard 8.5” X 11” sheet protectors to place all of my to-keep recipes into.
+- Sheet Protectors: A set of standard 8.5” X 11” sheet protectors to place all of my to-keep recipes into.
 I also snagged a set of these mini sheet protectors to hold all of my index card recipes, which I had written on 5” X 8” index cards.
 Unfortunately…the pre-punched holes did not fit a 3-ring binder.
 SO, you either have to punch in one more hole (my hole puncher worked fine with the plastic), OR, put two of these sheets into one 8.5″ X 11″ sheet protector, to fit 4 index cards in one sheet like I had originally wanted to do.
 The extra plastic holds all the cards in place, so that's a plus.

-• Recipe Holder for Cooking: It’s so much easier to cook either by a recipe sheet or by your phone/tablet when the recipe is standing upright in front of you.
+- Recipe Holder for Cooking: It’s so much easier to cook either by a recipe sheet or by your phone/tablet when the recipe is standing upright in front of you.
 My sister gifted us a beautiful, wooden recipe holder (looks a lot like this one) a few years ago that I just love.
 Another great option is this one.
-Just make sure you choose one that will not only work with pieces of paper, but will also hold up your smartphone/tablet, or a cookbook for ultimate functionality.
+Just make sure you choose one that will not only work with pieces of paper but will also hold up your smartphone/tablet, or a cookbook for ultimate functionality.

 Here are the steps I took:

-1. Converted Index Cards to the Binder: I couldn't find 8.5″ X 11″ sheets that were divided in the middle, so that two of my index cards would fit into them (and then two on the backside).
+- Converted Index Cards to the Binder: I couldn't find 8.5″ X 11″ sheets that were divided in the middle so that two of my index cards would fit into them (and then two on the backside).
 That was quite frustrating!
 Instead, I used the mini-sheet protectors, filled them with back-to-back index cards, and then stacked them into the 8.5″ X 11″ sheet protectors.
 Amazingly, by static or whatever else, they remain stacked so that I can see all of my recipe index cards when I flip through the binder!

-3. Gathered All Keep-Recipes and Put into Sheet Protectors: As mentioned previously, I had recipe piles everywhere.
+- Gathered All Keep-Recipes and Put into Sheet Protectors: As mentioned previously, I had recipe piles everywhere.
 So, I gathered all my to-keep ones that hadn't been transcribed yet, and put those into sheet protectors, in the proper categories.

-5. Printed out the Meal Planning Printable: I printed out this super-easy meal planning printable, put it into a sheet protector, and stuck it as the front page of my to-keep binder.
-I also stashed one of the wet erase markers inside of the binder so that I'll always have it available for meal planning.
+- Printed out the Meal Planning Printable: I printed out this super-easy meal planning printable, put it into a sheet protector, and stuck it as the front page of my to-keep binder.
+I also stashed one of the wet-erase markers inside of the binder so that I'll always have it available for meal planning.
 After I pick out a bunch of things for us to eat throughout the next week, I then take it out and stash it on my fridge or on my recipe stand so that I can easily figure out what to eat on any given day.

-6. Did a Victory Dance: For real, yo'!
+- Did a Victory Dance: For real, yo'!
 This was such a big, mini-project, and it's made a real difference in my household management.
 I'm so excited to have finished!

 What's missing from this?
 The two components I already have set up – the recipe stand for the kitchen, and the Evernote App on my iPhone and desktop computer, where I capture/snap photos of recipes in cookbooks that I want to try, or store whole website pages with a recipe I want to try.